Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ---

-🗂️ There are also two more files in Notepad format:
+🗂️ There is also one more file containing two different codes:

-1️⃣ The first 📄💡 concerns the Hungarian algorithm, with explanatory comments. 🧩
+1️⃣ The first 📄💡 concerns the Hungarian algorithm, with explanatory comments 🧩

-2️⃣ The second 📄💡 concerns the Modi algorithm, also including detailed comments. 📝✨
+2️⃣ The second 📄💡 concerns the Modi algorithm, also including detailed comments 📝✨

 ---